OrcaBus/platform-integration-tests/README.md

 ### Testing

 Unit tests are available for most of the business logic.
-Test code is hosted alongside business in `/tests/` directories.
+Test code is hosted alongside business logic in `./test` directories.

 ```sh
 make test